GameDriver-io/gdio.unreal_api.doc/gdio.unreal_api/ApiClient/Connect.md

 # ApiClient.Connect method

-Use this function to connect to an Unreal game with GameDriver Agent configured and active.
-This function can connect to the unreal editor or a Standalone deployment of a game.
+Use this void function to connect to an Unreal game with GameDriver Agent configured and active.
+The default port is 15505.

 ```csharp
 public void Connect(string hostname, int port = 15505, bool autoplay = false, int timeout = 30,